Version 3 / Last updated: 26 August 2021

 We have in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have an operational need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

-We will keep this privacy notice under regular review.
-If there are any changes to this Policy, we will replace this page with an updated version on the website.
+We will keep this privacy Notice under regular review.
+If there are any changes to this notice, we will replace this page with an updated version on the website.
 At the start of this page, we will tell you when it was last updated.

-We suggest that you check on the Policy any time you access our website so as to be aware of any changes which may occur from time to time.
-We may also notify you of changes to this Policy by email or other means, where such data is available.
+We suggest that you check on the Notice every time you access our website so as to be aware of any changes which may occur from time to time.
+We may also notify you of changes to this Notice by email or other means, where such data is available.